Updated August 2023

 Physical Attraction: This probably needs no explanation, but it’s basically lust.
 Two people find the other sexually appealing.
 In many romances, the connection between the characters starts at this.

 Personal Attraction: This attraction is something that evolves as the characters get to know each other on a deeper level.
+Friends to lovers romance often start at this level.
+Or it can develop, as in the case of enemies to lovers.
 In my book, Drawn to Her, Lexie learns that her first impression of Drake isn’t who he really is.
 As she discovers that he has compassion for those wh0 work for him, her personal attraction and respect for him grows.

 Emotional Attraction: Essentially this is love, but it speaks to a connection that is soul deep.
 This is the end goal in a romance novel.